eleanorfrajka/c2_slocum/README.md

     - Plot recent positions so waypoints can be picked (manually)

-How to update the glider dataset for TERIFIC
+## How to update the glider dataset for TERIFIC

+### Update tokens

 In a web browser
 - Update your token https://api.c2.noc.ac.uk/charon/tokens/issue

 In 02-code/myToken.txt - input your up-to-date token

+### Run the basic downloading, processing, gridding and visualisation scripts.

 In the terminal
 1. conda activate env_c2slocum